rkukuh/web-developer-shortcut/README.md

 # Web Developer Shortcut

-Being a good web developer is a long journey.
+Being a great web developer is a long journey.
 This guideline, hopefully, could become a shortcut for newcomers.

 While other guidelines refers to so many resources that overwhelming for most of newbie, this one contains at most 3 most-referenced resources per study category per subject.